JaegyeomKim/ISIT320-EasyEntry/README.md

-delete login
+delete login/

-CSS, boottrap (button in the center of screen)
+CSS, boottrap (button in the center of screen)/

-Link to QRreader.
+Link to QRreader/

 upload to Azure with database ?